MicrosoftDocs/winrt-api/windows.ui.xaml.automation.peers/itemscontrolautomationpeer.md

 + [GetChildren](automationpeer_getchildren.md) has an extensive implementation that returns the item peers and is used by all the derived peers.
 The peer also has other behaviors that are provided by the base [FrameworkElementAutomationPeer](frameworkelementautomationpeer.md) class.
 For more info, see "Base implementation in FrameworkElementAutomationPeer" section of [Custom automation peers](http://msdn.microsoft.com/library/aa8da53b-fe6e-40ac-9f0a-cb09637c87b4).

-> For Windows Phone Store app, [ItemsControlAutomationPeer](itemscontrolautomationpeer.md) has methods that support creating item-specific automation peers for data items.
+> For Windows Phone 8.x apps, [ItemsControlAutomationPeer](itemscontrolautomationpeer.md) has methods that support creating item-specific automation peers for data items.
 See [CreateItemAutomationPeer](itemscontrolautomationpeer_createitemautomationpeer.md) and [OnCreateItemAutomationPeer](itemscontrolautomationpeer_oncreateitemautomationpeer.md).

 ### **ItemsControlAutomationPeer** derived classes